joshbrook/BTC-Sentiment-Analysis/README.md

-# Bitcoin Price Fluxuation Analysis based on Sentiment Analysis of Related Tweets
+# Predicting Bitcoin Price Fluctuation through Automated Sentiment Analysis of Related Tweets
 ##### A collaboration for Text Mining by Josh Brook, Philip Ngare, and Iacob Postavaru
 -------------------------------------------------------------------------